-D & PARTNERS CPA LIMITED was appointed as the auditor of the Company by the Board with effect from 4 December 2020 to fill the causal vacancy following the resignation of Deloitte Touche Tohmatsu and held the office until the conclusion of the 2021 annual general meeting of the Company.
-Save for the above, there was no other change in the auditor of the Company since the Company listed on GEM on 11 May 2018.
+D & PARTNERS CPA LIMITED was appointed as the auditor of the Company by the Board with effect from 4 December 2020 to fill the causal vacancy following the resignation of Deloitte Touche Tohmatsu and held the office until the conclusion of the 2022 annual general meeting of the Company.
+Save for the above, there was no other change in the auditor of the Company since the Company listed on GEM on 21 March 2017.

-The financial statements for the year ended 30 April 2021 have been audited by D & PARTNERS CPA LIMITED.
+The financial statements for the Year have been audited by D & PARTNERS CPA LIMITED.
 D & PARTNERS CPA LIMITED will retire and, being eligible, offer themselves for re-appointment.
 A resolution to re-appoint D & PARTNERS CPA LIMITED as the auditor of the Company will be proposed at the forthcoming annual general meeting.